-Alcoholism affects 16.6 million Americans, but a huge part of our population still holds on to many common misconceptions regarding the condition.
+Nearly 15 million Americans have alcohol use disorder (AUD), but a huge part of our population still holds on to many common misconceptions regarding the condition.
 This lack of knowledge can negatively shape society’s perception of alcoholics or even cause many to ignore possible signs of alcoholism.
-To fight off the problem, we as a nation must trump these long-held beliefs by educating people on the truth about alcohol addiction.
+Here are 5 myths about alcoholism that are important for all to let go of.

-1. People who are addicted to alcohol are not functional in society.
+1. Alcoholics are not functional in society.

 This is one of the most common and widely believed myths about alcohol use.
-Because alcohol is so widely accepted within our society, and the true nature of addiction is often misunderstood, we tend to associate alcohol addiction with chaos and an inability to function on a day-to-day basis.
+Because alcohol is so widely accepted within our society and the true nature of addiction is often misunderstood, we tend to associate alcoholism with chaos and an inability to function on a day-to-day basis.
 However, in reality, many people who are addicted to alcohol find a way to incorporate it into their daily lives while still carrying out their responsibilities.
 The addiction component ultimately takes over when the afflicted person can no longer carry out his or her responsibilities without the influence of alcohol.

-5. Alcohol addiction is a personal problem.
+5. Alcoholism is a personal problem.